 Hull damage is often linked to an impact with a fixed or floating object, although this is not always the case.
 During our hull damage inspections, we meticulously inspect both the hull integrity and machinery, to assess any damage, deformation or machinery malfunctions.
 We start with a thorough visual examination, checking for signs of fatigue, failure, structural damage, or design flaws.

-Finally, we compile a comprehensive image-rich report detailing our findings and recommendations.
+We compile a comprehensive image-rich report detailing our findings and recommendations.
 Our written report empowers you with the insights needed to make informed decisions regarding the circumstances associated with the damage or short falls, and what repairs may be required to rectify deficiencies.

-Survey Inspection Reports:
+Hull and Superstructure Inspection Reports:

-Copyright © 2026 Big Sea Marine Consultants and Surveyors Airlie Beach - First Published 01/011/2024
+Copyright © 2026 Big Sea Marine Consultants and Surveyors Airlie Beach - First Published September 2022

 Powered by Big Sea Asset Management Whitsundays